na-na-hi/renget/archive/Nuggest.md

 [TOC3]

 !!! warning
-    On a hiatus.
-In the mood to return to the botmakie business.
-Got proxy access from a mysterious benefactor.
-Thanks.
-Still on the fence on whether I should dive back into the sewer. -Nuggest, 05.09.23
+    Not dead.
+Thinking about returning to the botmakie business.
+Maybe gonna release a card once in a while, dunno.
+Not gonna bother with testing and example dialogue though. -Nuggest, 17.12.23
 ->![](https://files.catbox.moe/h3habt.png)<-
 !!! info
 	Recent Updates:
+	17.12.23: Added new card 'Merry'
 	06.11.23: Added new card 'Yumi' under Unreleased Cards 17.09.23: Made significant update to 'Elia' - v0.2 available under Unreleased Cards 13.09.23: Added new card 'Amelia 'Quickstep' Brooks' under Unreleased Cards 09.09.23: Added new card 'Chae-won'
-	06.09.23: Updated 'Cluckette' to v1.1 and moved to Bots

 ***